 Too Short. . .Too Thin

 If you’re short – or way above average height – remember that clothes can make the person.
+Make sure your sleeves are the appropriate length and not hanging below your fingers or riding half way up your arms.

 An executive can actually appear taller or thinner when dressed in well-tailored clothes, shoes and accessories.
 Pants suits can lengthen a woman’s line and look.